 focus on score before hand - read into competition rule.
 Better to get 8 than all and fail.

-no team used in bin collision checking.
-Convex hull for detecting collisions. faster
+Interestingly, no team used in-bin collision checking.
+Convex hull for detecting collisions as it is faster.

 Robots & Actuators